 - cute coffee mug

 Leave the baskets on their doorsteps, either bright and early for a Valentine’s morning surprise, or in the afternoon to find as they come home from work.
-If you simply don’t have the time to assemble the baskets yourself, look online and check out the Valentine’s Day gifts on FTD.com.
+If you simply don’t have the time to assemble the baskets yourself, look online.

 For those who live out of town, bake your favorite chocolate chip cookie recipe and mail a fresh batch their way to sweeten their day from afar.
 Wrap them up nicely, and tie on your Valentine with a big red ribbon and bow.